yadav-subodh/gitpractice/README.md

 2. download the git accordingly your os
 ## What is GutHub
 <center>GitHub is a centeral repository </center>
-- Other Centeral Repository are
+##Other Centeral Repository are
-  - Gitlab
+  -Gitlab
-  - SVN
+  -SVN
-  - BitBucket
+  -BitBucket
-  - TFS
+  -TFS
-  - CleareCase
+  -CleareCase